nishanbudhathoki2266/posaak/README.md

 # posaak
-An ecommerce site for a fictional store named as 'Posaak'.
+An ecommerce site for a fictional store named 'Posaak'.